arouyan/lakeFS/docs/integrations/boto.md

     print(obj['Key'])
 ```

-Or, use a lakeFS commit ID to list objects for a specific commit:
+Or use a lakeFS commit ID to list objects for a specific commit:

 ```python
 list_resp = s3.list_objects_v2(Bucket='example-repo', Prefix='c7a632d74f/example-prefix')